bkesterbyld/fabulous-oregano/content/pages/features.md

     title: 'Easy, Secure and Infinitely Scalable'
     content: >
-      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against.
+      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away your data from physical storage.
 From a single bitdomain, you can replicate and segment data down to granular levels to give internal and external data consumers only what they need—nothing more, nothing less.

       Bitdomains blend several key features into a holistic, secure approach to